MicrosoftDocs/kaizala-docs/Articles/Business Solutions/Corporate communications/Sample Solutions/SharepointAnnouncementsonKaizala/Display Sharepoint announcements.md

 6. Save the flow

-Announcement will be sent to the selected Kaizala group, each time flow is triggered by.
+Announcement will be sent to the selected Kaizala group, each time flow is triggered.

 > Note- Text File is not supported as attachment